JustinValentine/Rubiks-Cube-Solver/README.md

 1. A color mask is applied to the video stream for each sticker color.
 2. The masked image is passed to a function where the contours of the image are calculated.
 3. The contours are sent to a second function where the area of the contours is found, any area greater than some threshold is then drawn and labeled on the final image.
-4. The sticker data recoded into an nxn array.
+4. The sticker data is recoded into an nxn array.
 5. This process Is repeated for all faces of the cube.

 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/Images/CubeScan.png)